-Over recent years, as public debate on the subject has intensified, Commissioner Wright produced a number of reports, updates and submissions concerning fresh water quality and management in New Zealand – all of which are available in the Publications section of this website.
+As public debate on the subject has intensified, the Commissioner has produced a number of reports, updates and submissions concerning fresh water quality and management in New Zealand – all of which are available in the Publications section of this website.